Moving to Cambodia Guide

-For this reason it is advised that visitors stick to well-worn paths and roads where they can be certain of their safety.
+For this reason, it is advised that visitors stick to well-worn paths and roads where they can be certain of their safety.
 Venturing “off piste” is not recommended for this very reason, and fresh explosions happen on an almost daily basis.
 Some of the poorer Cambodians have even resorted to using unexploded shells as building materials with which to build their homes.

 The final insult to the Cambodian people came in the form of the Khmer Rouge, who implemented a sweeping policy of genocide and encouraged Cambodians to return to their rural roots.
 It has been estimated that between 1.7 and 2.4 million Cambodians were killed during this time, resulting in the loss of many traditional stories and cultures.

 Peace now reigns supreme but understandably these incidents have had a lasting effect on the Cambodian people.
 Most Cambodians are today best described as friendly and modest, yet poor.
-Generally the Cambodian people are warm and welcoming to travellers and expats, knowing that they bring with them opportunities and relative wealth.
+Generally, the Cambodian people are warm and welcoming to travellers and expats, knowing that they bring with them opportunities and relative wealth.

 The official language of Cambodia is Khmer.
 It is spoken by the majority of the population, amounting to around 13 million speakers.
-Cambodia’s French history also means that French-speaking is commonplace, particularly in older generations.
+Cambodia’s French history also means that French-speaking is commonplace, particularly among older generations.

 Cambodia’s general lack of wealth, not to mention years of neglect under Khmer Rouge means that transportation in Cambodia is generally considered sub-par.
-For one, the roads are generally in a bad state, especially by the end of the monsoon season where tarmac can wash away in the blink of an eye.
+For one, the roads are generally in a bad state, especially by the end of the monsoon season when tarmac can wash away in the blink of an eye.

 If the road surfaces weren’t enough of a hazard, the Cambodian drivers up the ante considerably.
 The rules of the road are often ignored and accidents are commonplace.
-For this reason many expats opt not to drive in the country, instead relying on the modest public transport system.
+For this reason, many expats opt not to drive in the country, instead relying on the modest public transport system.

 Should you remain certain of your desire to drive in Cambodia you should take note that you will need to possess a Cambodian driving license.
 These can be obtained without an additional test in exchange for a fee and the presentation of a valid international driver’s license.

 You should be aware it is not unusual for local police to ban non-Cambodians from renting/buying vehicles in order to keep them off the roads and lessen the accident rate.
-These bans may be short lived (a matter of days) or they may stretch on far longer.
+These bans may be short-lived (a matter of days) or they may stretch on far longer.
 For this reason, even expats wanting to drive may not be able to do so for periods of time.

-In terms of public transport Cambodia maintains an aging bus network though even these are not necessarily safe from the vagaries of the Cambodian driver.
-Also note that pretty thefts from buses are not uncommon so keep your valuables with you and your wits about you.
+In terms of public transport, Cambodia maintains an aging bus network though even these are not necessarily safe from the vagaries of the Cambodian driver.
+Also, note that pretty thefts from buses are not uncommon so keep your valuables with you and your wits about you.

-Possibly the best source of transport – especially within towns and cities – is the tuk tuk.
+Possibly the best source of transport – especially within towns and cities – is the tuk-tuk.
 These motorized vehicles take the place of taxis in this warm, humid environment.
 They can be one of the quickest and most enjoyable ways to get around and see the country.
 For your own peace of mind ensure that you agree a price in advance of your journey; some tourists have had a nasty surprise when it comes to paying the driver at the end.

 The currency is Cambodia is known as the “riel” though the vast majority of businesses also accept US dollars.
 It is commonplace to find prices in shops featuring both dollars and riels.
 These two currencies may even not be exclusive within a single transaction, where one might pay in dollars and receive change in riels, or even a mixture of dollars and riels.
 Staying on your toes so that you ensure you’re given the right change is therefore imperative.